JRCSTU/wltp/README.rst

 Excel usage
 -----------
 ..
-Attention:: Excel-integration requires Python 3!
+Attention:: Excel-integration requires Python 3 and *Windows* or *OS X*!

 In *Windows* and *OS X* you may utilize the excellent `xlwings <http://xlwings.org/quickstart/>`_ library to provide input and output to wltp from Excel files.

-To create a sample excel file in your current-directory by entering:
+To create the necessary sample files in your current-directory by entering:

 .. code-block:: console